What Are Sweden’s Household Examination Records (Husförhörslängder)?

 The meetings between the priests and the parishioners had the following protocol:

-• The roll call would be taken, and many times it was noted who was on time and who was late.
+- The roll call would be taken, and it was often noted who was on time and who was late.

-• The priests would ask if they were aware of anyone else residing at the house or farm that was not present.
+- The priests would ask if they knew anyone else residing at the house or farm that was not present.

-• The children and youth would need to recite the catechism; this could take up to 2 hours with readings and reciting.
-The priests would make a note if someone were not prepared.
+- The children and youth would need to recite the catechism; this could take up to 2 hours with readings and reciting.
+The priests would make a note if someone was not prepared.

-• There would be some religious teachings about true Christianity, how to train up a child, an admonishment to care for the sick and those in need, etc. They would talk to everyone’s civic duty to be a good Christian and a good citizen.
+- There would be some religious teachings about true Christianity, how to train up a child, an admonishment to care for the sick and those in need, etc. They would talk to everyone’s civic duty to be a good Christian and citizen.

-• They would usually discuss other church matters, such as who is assigned to help keep the church warm and the church’s cleaning.
+- They would usually discuss other church matters, such as who is assigned to help keep the church warm and clean.

 As you can see, these annual meetings for the Household Examination Records were part religious and part civic.
 Later there were also tax implications when the tax collectors would go together with the priests.
 The advantage of this was that the parish priest knew the parish people and knew if they were lying about their taxes or who was in their household.

-I can not help wondering whether they were many people who felt that there was no separation at all between the church and state.
+I can not help wondering whether many people felt that there was no separation between the church and state.
 The Swedish church was heavily involved in collecting the tax through these annual Household Examination Record meetings.

 What You Can Find On Sweden’s Household Examination Records

-Like most records during this time, the records vary according to the parish, priest, time, and location; some parish priests kept better records than others.
+Like most records during this time, the records varied according to the parish, priest, time, and location; some parish priests kept better records than others.

 Here is some information you can find in Sweden’s Household Examination Records:

-15 Tips To Doing Genealogy Research Using Household Examination Records
+15 Tips For Doing Genealogy Research Using Household Examination Records

 The Swedish Household Examination Records are an invaluable resource to use to research your Swedish ancestors.
 It is good for you to understand a few things or tips on how to best use these records with any tool.

-1. Be sure to search every Household Examination Record that your ancestor appears on from their birth record to their death record.
-If you do this, you will be able to pick up various clues about their life and may find children who died young; this may also help correct incorrect family relationships.
+- Be sure to search every Household Examination Record that your ancestor appears on, from their birth record to their death record.
+If you do this, you can pick up various clues about their life and may find children who died young; this may also help correct incorrect family relationships.

-2. The earliest Household Examination Records may not contain every family member’s name.
-This again will really depend upon the priests in the area and what they recorded.
+- The earliest Household Examination Records may not contain every family member’s name.
+This, again, will depend upon the priests in the area and what they recorded.

-3. Still verify any of the actual birth, marriage, or death records found in their Household Examination Records using other records.
+- Still verify any actual birth, marriage, or death records found in their Household Examination Records using other records.

-8. Try to find some of some old maps of the area.
+- Try to find some old maps of the area.

-9. Learn to pay attention to relationships, titles, occupations, and other remarks.
+- Learn to consider relationships, titles, occupations, and other remarks.

-10. If a person relocated within the same parish, there could be multiple entries or multiple pages in the same Household Examination book; review all the entries.
+- If a person relocated within the same parish, there could be multiple entries or pages in the same Household Examination book; review all the entries.

-12. If you found a person has disappeared from one book to another book or there is no longer any record of them, it could be because they moved or died.
+- If you find a person has disappeared from one book to another book or there is no longer any record of them, it could be because they moved or died.

-13. If you find the priest crossed out the name, it is usually because that person has moved or for some reason no longer lives or resides there.
+- If you find the priest crossed out the name, it is usually because that person has moved or, for some reason, no longer lives or resides there.

-14. Dates would always be written numerically in the European order, which is the day, month, and year.
+- Dates would always be written numerically in the European order: the day, month, and year.

 The Household Examination Records are all in Swedish.
-If you would like to know the Swedish vocabulary used in many Household Examination Records, you can find the Swedish Vocabulary by clicking here.
+If you want to know the Swedish vocabulary used in many Household Examination Records, you can find the Swedish Vocabulary by clicking here.

 The Family History Library in Salt Lake City has translated some examples of what the Household Examination Records columns mean.
 Their translated examples will be able to help you to know what information you are looking at.
 You can download a copy of these below or check out the resources page under Swedish Heritage by clicking here.